 2004 President Lambert appoints the Environmental Advisory Council (EAC).

-2006-2007 Environmental Advisory Council develops the Sustainability Master Plan.
+2006-2007 Environmental Advisory Council develops the initial Sustainability Master Plan.

 2008 Elon hires its first, full-time Sustainability Coordinator, Elaine Durr.

 2009 Elon Commitment Strategic Plan features sustainability under theme eight.